-Fantômas is a 1964 French film very loosely based on the novels of the same name.
-The characters were In Name Only compared to the novels, the film had more in common with the Spy Fiction craze of The '60s than anything else, and it turned the title character (a criminal and anarchist in the books) into a Blofeld-esque supervillain and spawned two sequels, Fantômas Unleashed in 1965 and Fantômas Against Scotland Yard in 1967.
+Fantômas is a 1964 French action/comedy film rather loosely based off the novels of the same name.
+The characters were In Name Only compared to the novels, the film had more in common with the Spy Fiction craze of The '60s than anything else, and it turned the title character (a criminal and anarchist in the books) into a Blofeld-esque supervillain.
+Two sequels were made, Fantômas Unleashed in 1965 and Fantômas Against Scotland Yard in 1967.
 André Hunebelle directed the whole trilogy.

 The Fantômas movies provides examples of: